-An organization that specializes in theatrical and provocative protests, the National Socialist Movement (NSM) is one of the largest and most prominent neo-Nazi groups in the United States.
+An organization that specializes in theatrical and provocative protests, the National Socialist Movement (NSM) is the largest and most prominent neo-Nazi group in the United States.
 The group is notable for its violent anti-Jewish rhetoric, its racist views and its policy allowing members of other racist groups to join NSM while remaining members of other groups.
 Until 2007, NSM members protested in full Nazi uniforms, now traded in for black “Battle Dress Uniforms.”

 In Their Own Words

 “All non-White immigration must be prevented.
 We demand that all non-Whites currently residing in America be required to leave the nation forthwith and return to their land of origin: peacefully or by force.”

 — “25 Points of American National Socialism,” NSM website

 “When … you take a German Shepherd and mix him with a Golden Retriever you have a worthless animal that nobody wants and that isn’t worth anything if you’re trying to breed him or sell him. … [T]hese degenerates that allow their children to race mix and this sort of thing, they’re destroying the bloodlines of both races.”

 — NSM leader Jeff Schoep, July 25, 2007, interview

 “I do not see the niggers, homosexuals, mexicans, jews, or even child molesters ashamed or afraid to speak their minds and rally, march, post, and be activists for their sick cause.
 And too many brave men and women died to give me the chance to fight now.
 I will honor their blood and fight for soil.”

 — Prominent NSM member J.T.
 Ready, in a June 15, 2008, blog post